zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/harvest-metadata-os/harvest-metadata-os.md

         ```
         <copy>https://swiftobjectstorage.us-phoenix-1.oraclecloud.com</copy>
         ```
-        >**Note:** In this lab, you will be accessing three Oracle Object Storage buckets that contain the data.
-The three buckets are located in the **adwc4pm** tenancy in the **us-phoenix-1** region.
-In the next step, you'll add three connections to this data asset using pre-authenticated requests (PARs) that are provided for you.
-For information on PAR, see [Using Pre-Authenticated Requests](https://docs.oracle.com/en-us/iaas/Content/Object/Tasks/usingpreauthenticatedrequests.htm) in the _Oracle Cloud Infrastructure_ documentation.
+        >**Note:** In this lab, you will be accessing three Oracle Object Storage buckets that contain the data using three pre-authenticated requests (PARs) that are provided for you.
+The three buckets are located in the **adwc4pm** tenancy in the **us-phoenix-1** region in our example.
+In the next step, you'll add three data connections to this data asset using the three pre-authenticated requests (PARs).
+Note that if you were using an Oracle Object Storage data asset type instead of PAR, you would only need one data connection instead of three.
+For information on PARs, see [Using Pre-Authenticated Requests](https://docs.oracle.com/en-us/iaas/Content/Object/Tasks/usingpreauthenticatedrequests.htm) in the _Oracle Cloud Infrastructure_ documentation.

        * **Namespace:** Enter **adwc4pm**.
 This is the Namespace that contains the Object Storage buckets that you will use.